pouya-eghbali/meteor-autoform-materialize/README.md

 > **Important** It seems the poetic:materialize-scss package is no longer maintained and preventing users from upgrading to newer versions of fourseven:scss package.
 I will try to revive the materialize-scss project and add it to this suite, but need some time to do it, in the mean time this version of the package may not play nicely with poetic:materialize-scss... see Issue #18.

-> **Dependancies** This package supports Meteor 1.4 and up, AutoForm 6.0.0 and ES6 and Materialize 0.99.0.
-This package is not tested against older versions of dependancies, let us know if you have compatibility problems by creating or commenting on an issue on this repo.
+> **Dependancies** This package has been tested in the playground using Meteor 1.5, AutoForm 6.2.0 and Materialize 0.99.0.

 > **Revamped Pickatime** The Materialize team introduced a timepicker for materialize!
 See below how to use!